Various Corporate And Business Laws that govern commercial exchanges.

 Issue:

 The issue is related to the Australian Securities and Investment Corporation v Vizard (2005), case law.
-In this case, Vizard who was appointed as a non-executive director of Telstra Corporation Ltd which is known as Australian and Overseas Telecommunications Corporations Ltd which was incorporated under incorporation law.
-As Vizard is a non-executive director of the company possesses various confidential information relating to the company and its future plans.
+In this case, Vizard was appointed as a non-executive director of Telstra Corporation Ltd which is known as Australian and Overseas Telecommunications Corporations Ltd which was incorporated under incorporation law.
+As Vizard is a non-executive director of the company possesses various confidential information relating to the company and its plans.
 As a director, it was Vizard's responsibility to keep the companies' information safe and not use this information for any personal benefit.
-Confidential information means information that is not disclosed by the company and disclosure of the information will have a large effect on companies stock prices and its future actions.
+Confidential information means information that is not disclosed by the company and disclosure of the information will have a large effect on the company's stock prices and its future actions.
 It is found that Vizard has used information that is provided to him in the position of a director and used this information for personal benefit.
 The chief executive Officer of the company provided information to directors regarding the merger with some other company and their proposal regarding this merger (Australian Securities and Investment Corporation v Vizard, 2005).
-Merger in two companies is confidential as it have large effect on share price of the company.
-Use of this information for personal benefit by director is considered as breach of duty.
+Merger in two companies is confidential as it have a large effect on the share price of the company.
+Use of this information for personal benefit by the director is considered an aabreach of duty.

 Rule:

-As per corporations law it is the duty of the director to act in good faith and to exercise powers for a proper purpose.
+As per corporation law, the director must act in good faith and exercise powers for a proper purpose.
 The rule specifies some fiduciary duty of directors to exercise their discretion bona fide in what the directors consider to be in the interest of the company.
 The duty to exercise power for a proper purpose requires directors to exercise their powers for a proper purpose and not for any other purpose or to obtain some private advantage.
 The statutory duty of a director as per section 181(1), directors and officers must exercise their powers and discharge their duties in good faith in the best interest of the corporation and for a proper purpose.
 As per section 185 (1) has no effect in addition to and not in derogation of general law or any other rule of law.
 If the director is performing all the duties and responsibilities honestly in the best interest of the company then it is considered fair.
 It will be considered as a breach of duty when the act of director in no way is considered in the best interest of Australian Securities and Investment Corporation.
 In the given case of Australian Securities and Investment Corporation v Vizard, it is seen that the director has not acted in good faith.
-The information that was confidential to the company is used for personal benefit of the director and it is considered that there is a breach of duty.
+The information that was confidential to the company is used for the personal benefit of the director and it is considered that there is a breach of duty.
 This breach of duty leads to misconduct by the director held responsible for this breach (Wells, 2012).

 Application:

 From the mentioned case study it is clearly stated that Vizard the non-executive director of the company has breached the duty.
 This case study needs to be examined by using relevant examples relating to the same issue to provide a clear decision held in the case.
 Regal (Hastings) Ltd v Gulliver, 1942 is the leading case regarding the rule against directors and officers from taking corporate opportunities in violation of their duty of loyalty.
 The court held that a director is in breach of his duty if takes advantage of an opportunity that the corporation would be interested in but unable to take advantage of.
-The fact of the case is that the directors of the company without getting permission of the shareholders of the company sold the business and made profits out of this.
+The fact of the case is that the directors of the company without getting permission from the shareholders of the company sold the business and made profits out of this.
 A breach of fiduciary duty is performed by the directors.
 The decision provided by the Court of Appeal was against directors.
 But the House of Lords revised the decision and held that directors of the company also possess some share and they acted for the benefit of the company.
-Instead of this it was held that use of fiduciary position is used by the directors to make profits for the company and no fraud is involved.
+Inste,ad it was held that use of fiduciary position is used by the directors to make profits for the company and no fraud is involved.
 From the above case law it is clear that breach of duty is carefully evaluated by the judge in the court.
 Before providing any decision all the relevant case laws are considered to provide judgment (Hiller, 2013).

 Need Personalised Assistance from Our Experts?